-Applications for the fifth session of the International Radiological Protection School (IRPS) are now open.
+Applications for the fifth session of the International Radiological Protection School (IRPS) are now closed.

 The 2023 edition of the IRPS is scheduled to take place in person in Stockholm, Sweden from 14-18 August 2023, in co-operation with the Swedish Radiation Safety Authority (SSM) and the Centre for Radiation Protection Research (CRPR) of Stockholm University.

 The programme of the IRPS 2023, currently being finalised, will be designed to provide participants with a thorough understanding of the international radiological protection system, how it is intended to be interpreted for application in diverse and emerging circumstances and how it is evolving based on new scientific knowledge and lessons learnt.
 The school will be driven by the same spirit of knowledge transfer as the previous editions: preparing tomorrow's leading experts in radiological protection by learning from today's experts.
 Comprehensive lectures and illustrative interactive case studies will be delivered by renowned experts in the multidisciplinary area of radiological protection.
 To get an overall impression of the IRPS structure and programme, the final programme of the previous edition can be downloaded from this page.
 Table 1 provides a draft schedule for the IRPS 2023.
 More information and the final programme will be sent to admitted participants in due course.